Skip to content

 • Often approved by leadership

-• Often versioned (because auditors and reality both demand receipts)
+• Versioned (because auditors and reality both demand receipts)

 Common confusion